Frequently Asked Questions for International (Non-EU) Students

 For your application to be successful, you will need to satisfy the Institute’s general entry requirements and also the requirements of your chosen course.
 Our general entry requirements include a specified level of ability in English language. (see below).

-A softcopy (email) of the application should be sent to the International Office email account at: [email protected].
+A softcopy (email) of the application should be sent to the Office for International Relations email account at [email protected].
 You must attach a photocopy of the transcript of your school and/ or university results and your English language certificate.
 If these results are in a language other than English, you should provide a certified translation into English.
-You will be requested to present your original certificates at registration for checking.
 We also require a copy of the picture page of your passport.
 It is very important that applicants check that they have sent all checklist items with the application.
 Incomplete applications will not be processed.
-Should you have any queries on the application process, please email: [email protected]
+Should you have any queries on the application process, please contact the Admissions team at [email protected]

 Please click here for full details of our English Language Requirements, for applicants whose first language is not English.

-The closing date for receipt of applications from abroad is 31st May for programmes commencing in September of each academic year.
-The Office for International Relations will sometimes accept late applications up untill the end of June or early July, at the discretion of each School or Department and taking into consideration the capacity of each programme.
-The closing date for receipt of applications from International students who are studying a foundation programme in Ireland or the U.K. is 15th August of the academic year.
+The closing date for receipt of applications from visa required countries is 31st May for programmes commencing in September of each academic year.
+The Office for International Relations will sometimes accept late applications up until the end of June at the discretion of each School or Department and taking into consideration the capacity of each programme.
+The closing date for receipt of applications from applicants from non- visa required countries and for International students who are studying a foundation programme in Ireland is 10th August.

-Yes the Office for International Relations at WIT provides scholarships for some of its programmes.
-For information on available scholarships please go to our webpage: http://www.wit.ie/internationalscholarships
+Yes, the Office for International Relations at WIT provides scholarships.
+For information on our scholarship programme, please see here

-Please refer to the fees section of the international website at the following page: www.wit.ie/international
+Please refer to the fees section of the international website here

-Tuition fees cover the tuition fee for the academic year and the registration fee (including exam fees).
+Tuition fees cover the tuition fee for the academic year including the registration fee.

 All new international students to WIT must pay their deposit and tuition fee in full to WIT using TransferMate.
-For further information on this, please go to the following website: https://wit.paytostudy.com/
+For further information on this, please go to the WIT website at: https://wit.paytostudy.com/

 No, your tuition fee will not increase while registered as a fulltime student at WIT.